zypherson/asylum-hrf-fe-starter/tickets/2_secondTicket.md

 You must:

 1. Ensure everything is working properly **AFTER** the API integration.
-Components should render correctly and show the data the same way they did before.
-(NOTE: Components may not render correctly before the integration.)
+Components should render correctly and display the data in the same manner as it did before.
+(NOTE: The pulled data will be far more robust than the test data, but it Will be the same shape.
+Components may not render correctly before the integration.)

 2. Make this project your own, but keep the integrity of the main files so that the app can render and work when you wish to present it.